apple-fritter/doppelganger/README.md

 It responds to two CTCP commands:

 ###### TIME:
-When a CTCP TIME command is received, the script retrieves the current UTC time and formats it to mimic the response format used by mIRC.
+When a `CTCP TIME` command is received, the script retrieves the current UTC time and formats it to mimic the response format used by mIRC.
 It then sends a notice message containing the formatted time back to the sender.

 ###### VERSION:
-When a CTCP VERSION command is received, the script responds with a notice message indicating the version of the mIRC client.
+When a `CTCP VERSION` command is received, the script responds with a notice message indicating the version of the mIRC client.
+Version response mimics the installation details of mIRC The response format resembles the typical format used by mIRC installations, including the string `"\x01VERSION mIRC v7.72 (Windows NT 6.3; WOW64) UK English\x01"`, which is a plausible mIRC response.

 ##### Ignoring Other CTCP Commands:
 Any CTCP commands other than TIME and VERSION are ignored.
 The script consumes these commands without taking any further action.